mandheer/learnjava/learn/tutorial/hibernatedemo/README.md

 		</dependency>

 #5 Some definitions
-value Object is and object which does not have it's own meaning for table/real world.
-However, it adds meaning to the other object. surrogate key is the primary key which is not having any real world significance and still part of table. e.g. ID,creation_TS natural key is business key for the table.
+valueObject is and object which does not have it's own meaning for table/real world.
+However, it adds meaning to the other object. entityObject has it's value/ meaning on it's own. surrogate key is the primary key which is not having any real world significance and still part of table. e.g. ID,creation_TS natural key is business key for the table.
+We can't use the embedded and Id annotations together.
+Rather we need to use EmbeddedId in such cases and make it sure that all combination comes out to be unique while using embedded Id.